bitovi/academy/src/react-vite/11-controlled-vs-uncontrolled/controlled-vs-uncontrolled.md

-@page learn-react-vite/controlled-vs-uncontrolled Handling User Inputs and Forms
+@page learn-react/controlled-vs-uncontrolled Handling User Inputs and Forms
-@parent learn-react-vite 11
+@parent learn-react 11
 @outline 3

 @description Use forms and inputs to collect information.